Vizsla: Vizsla in the UK

 Approximately 4,520 Vizsla puppies are registered with the Kennel Club of Great Britain (KC) each year, making the breed one of the top 50 most popular.
 The number is steadily rising year after year as more people recognize the breed.
 There are two breed clubs for the Vizsla in Britain, The Hungarian Vizsla Club and The Hungarian Vizsla Society.
 The winner of the Best In Show award at Crufts 2010 was a Vizsla named Hungargunn Bear It'n Mind.

+Vizsla in the US

+About 2,500 vizslas are registered in the U.S. every year.
+According to the North American Versatile Hunting Dog Association, vizslas are the 7th highest annually registered dog, and this popularity has remained over the past 10 years.
+Other clubs in the U.S. include the Vizsla Club of America (breeding club) and The American Kennel Club (AKC).

+The Vizsla Club of America is a club dedicated to the health, betterment, and rescue of the purebred Hungarian vizsla.
+Established in the year 2000, this club partners with the American Kennel Club Canine Health Foundation to further research in the field of vizsla health, specifically health related issues such as hemangiosarcoma, lymphoma, mast cell cancer, canine epilepsy, brucellosis, diet-related DCM and temperament studies.
+They also partner with independent rescue organizations in creating a rescue fund for vizslas as well as The Frank Lacko Memorial Cancer Research Fund to research and eventually end cancer in the vizsla breed.